OpenNebula/website/content/product/cluster_configuration/hosts_and_clusters/one_fabricmanager.md

 ![Reference architecture proposed by NVIDIA](/images/onefabric_virtualization_model.svg)

-In the previous example image, we have three VMs running on the hypervisor: two Guest VMs and one Service VM.

-The Service VM is responsible for managing the NVSwitches.
-It executes the commands to control GPU partitioning and configure the NVSwitches accordingly.
-The Guest VMs are configured with PCI passthrough for the GPUs and utilize the processing power.
-Each Guest VM is assigned the GPUs that comprise each of the active partitions of the NVSwitches.

 These are the key components of the NVIDIA Shared NVSwitch Virtualization Model:

 - **Service VM** (Fabric Manager VM): a persistent, minimal Virtual Machine runs on the KVM host.